 Many digital freight matching platforms integrate right into a TMS, which gives users immediate access to all the functions they need to find and book loads right at their fingertips from a familiar workflow without ever switching from one system to another.

 What are the benefits of digital freight matching?

-- Have a quick-pay solution.
+- Provide a quick-pay option.